Diameter Bounds for Friends-and-Strangers Graphs: Introduction

-Alon, Defant and Kravitz studied the symmetric case where $p=q$.
-In order to prove connectivity of $\FS(X,Y)$, they required $p> p_0$ where $p_0^2 =\exp(4(\log n)^{2/3})/n$.
-They conjectured that a threshold of $p^2=\Theta(n^{-1})$ should suffice for connectivity.
-Milojevi\'c \cite{milojevic2022connectivity} disproved this conjecture, showing that $p^2=\Omega(\log n/n)$ is necessary for connectivity.
-Wang and Chen~\cite{wang2023connectivity} extended Alon et al.'s result to the asymmetric setting where the graphs $X$ and $Y$ have different edge probabilities $p$ and $q$.
-Their result also requires $pq\ge p_0^2$.
-In contrast, for our result a slightly smaller bound of $pq>O(1)\cdot \exp(\log\log n)/n$ suffices.
-This is because we bound the distance between a single pair of permutations with high probability.
-In particular, our result does not necessarily imply that $\FS(X,Y)$ is connected or has low diameter.
-We leave open the question of studying the diameter of $\FS(\mathcal{G}(n,p),\mathcal{G}(n,q))$.

-Finally, we study diameter bounds for families of graphs $X,Y$ that have large minimum degree.
+Our main contribution is establishing diameter bounds for families of graphs $X,Y$ that have large minimum degree.
 This investigation is inspired by the work of Bangachev~\cite{bangachev2022asymmetric} who provided similar conditions for the connectivity of $\FS(X,Y)$.

 \begin{restatable}{theorem}{mindegreemain} Let $X$ and $Y$ be connected graphs on $n$ vertices such that